 Click here to download this worksheet.

-For more information on coping with substance abuse and addiction, check out these websites and worksheets:
+For more information on coping with substance abuse and addiction, check out these articles, websites, and worksheets:

 - Substance Abuse Client Workbook